Drive to the Sahyadris

 Epicenter Homestay: This is an ideal base to explore the region.
 While the rooms are clean and well maintained, the food is to die for.
 During our stay, we had the best Bajre ki roti, Khichdi and Chhach of our trip.

 Bharat Bhai takes immense pride is showcasing the wildlife and culture of the region that he calls home.
 While he made our stay very comfortable, he worked very hard to show us all the important species that we were after.

 Phone: +91 99 253 136 96

-Please feel free to ask us any question about our time at Lodai.
-Also, stay tuned for details on the next leg of our road trip.
+Please feel free to ask us any question that you may have on Lodai.
+Also, do stay tuned for the next leg of the road trip.